jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 But when I started my career at 24, I started to realize that industry wasn't exactly like college.
 This wasn't necessarily bad.
 It meant that there was a whole new world of computers and software out there ready for me to learn about and explore.
-Most new Software Engineers will take a similar journey.
+Most new Software Engineers will take a similar journey, even if it doesn’t look exactly the same.